-However, for most purposes even including professional aerial photography, you would not have to spend that much.
+However, for most purposes, even including professional aerial photography, you would not have to spend that much.
 You can find good quality drones fitted with cameras under $1500.
 Some drone models also support attaching a GoPro camera.

-In this money, you will be able to get a drone with 15-20 minutes of flight time and also have inbuilt technologies such as collision avoidance and return-to-home feature wherein a drone can automatically return to home if the battery is running low or if you simply lost sight of the drone.
-Typically, the inbuilt cameras will have the ability to shoot 4K videos and take photographers of up to 16 MP.
+In this money, you will be able to get a drone with 15-20 minutes of flight time and also have inbuilt technologies such as collision avoidance and return-to-home feature wherein a drone can automatically return to home if the battery is running low or if you lost sight of the drone.
+Typically, the inbuilt cameras will have the ability to shoot 4K videos and take drone photo of up to 16 MP.

 You need to do a lot of research when selecting the drone you want to buy.
 The Phantom range of drones by DJI is the first choice for many, and the Phantom 3 series model is one of the top-selling drones and is very popular for aerial photography.

-Most drones these days are quite easy to operate and can pretty much “fly straight out of the box.”
-The learning curve is minimal - get the drone’s battery charged, install the controller app on your mobile device, sync your domain with your mobile app and start flying.
+Most drones these days are quite easy to operate and can pretty much "fly straight out of the box."
+The learning curve is minimal - get the drone's battery charged, install the controller app on your mobile device, sync your domain with your mobile app, and start flying.
 You can control the drone easily with their joystick type controllers that use your mobile device as a viewfinder.
 It's almost like playing a video game, only its real and much more fun.

-Getting started with aerial photography:
+Getting started with aerial photography

-Follow the rules and regulations of your area:
+Follow the rules and regulations of your area

 Most cities, states and even countries have now drafted rules that govern how you can use your drone, the height to which you can fly and what you can / or cannot click from the sky.
 In the US, the FAA has laid out the rules for flying drones; You can check out the rules here.

-However, for recreational use of drones, the rules are much simpler.
+However, for the recreational use of drones, the rules are much simpler.
 You don’t need a permit, and there are no pilot requirements for recreational use of drones.
 You do however have to register with the FAA.
 Visit this page and register your drone with the FAA before you start flying.
 It's a pretty simple process and costs just $5.